 - Housing emergencies

-- Emergency funds cannot be used to buy books or pay charges on your student account: tuition, fees, parking, etc.
+- Emergency funds cannot be used to buy books or pay charges on your student account: tuition, fees, parking, emergency loans from PCC, etc.

 - Emergency funds are not intended to bridge the gap until financial aid comes in